 The Impact of Technology on Society

 Humans are sociable creatures by nature.
 Humans are wired to interact with other people; it’s in their nature.
-However, technology is gradually eroding the need to communicate with other people.
+Overly dependent on technology is gradually eroding people’s ability to communicate with each other.
 For example, the invention of social media has allowed people to interact with tens of thousands of people they don’t even know.
 You can make a whole online social circle of people you’ve never met.

-The Impact of Technology on Our Travelling Habits
+The Impact of Technology on Our Traveling Habits

 The invention of GPS and its mass adoption have made it easy for people to find where they need to go with ease.
 In the past, traveling long distances could take anywhere from months to years before technology changed how we travel.
 Today, it takes less than a day to travel anywhere globally, and the risks of doing so are minimal.

 People used to meet in person to communicate before communication technologies existed.
 Lengthy-distance communication was possible thanks to messengers, yet communication back and forth took a long time due to the writers’ different locations.
 The telegram was invented over two centuries ago, and it revolutionized the speed with which two people could communicate across long distances.